Real Estate Mauritius · Westimmo

 Tourist Visa

 Visa-free entry to discover Mauritius before relocating.
-Extendable at the Passport and Immigration Office (PIO).
-No professional activity permitted.
+Extendable through the Passport and Immigration Office (PIO).
+No professional activity allowed.

 60–90 days · Free